Dray Prescot series: Setting

 Map of Paz, the continent group in which the Dray Prescot series is set.

 The series is set on the fictional world of Kregen, a planet of the Antares star system in the constellation of Scorpio.
 Antares is envisioned as a double star system consisting of a large red giant (Antares A) and a smaller green star (Antares B).
 Antares B is in reality blue, though often described as green, probably owing to a contrast effect.
 Presumably some similar effect, or perhaps some quality of Kregen’s atmosphere, makes it appear green from the planet’s surface.
 Kregen has a multiple moon system.

-Bulmer's choice of the setting for the series is a subtle tribute to the Martian series of Edgar Rice Burroughs, the prototypical Sword and Planet romance.
+Bulmer's choice of the setting for the series is a subtle tribute to the Martian series of Edgar Rice Burroughs, the prototypical planetary romance.
 The star Antares, similar in brightness and hue to the planet Mars in the night sky, was given its name (ant(i)-Ares, meaning "opposite Mars" or "equal to Mars") by early astronomers to compare it to and help distinguish it from the planet.
 The premise is furthered in that while on Earth, Prescot meets an unnamed "gentleman from Virginia" who is implied to be John Carter, the protagonist of Burroughs' Martian series.

 Physically, Kregen is similar to Earth, being comfortably habitable by human beings.
 It has seven major continents and nine continental islands similar in size to Australia, in addition to innumerable smaller islands.
 The scene of all the action is Paz, a grouping of four major continents and four continental islands in one hemisphere.
 The remaining land masses, in the opposite hemisphere, are little known.